ldelossa/gh.nvim/README.md

     function works, but you are not aware all the places this function may be called.
 Its difficult to safely say that the patch is OK and approve it.

-    To alleviate this, GH.nvim will make the pull request code locally available on your file system.
+    To alleviate this, `gh.nvim` will make the pull request code locally available on your file system.

 2) Lack of sufficient editor tools like LSP